 You will usually come into hospital on the day of your operation.
 You will meet the doctor who gives you the anaesthetic (anaesthetist).

 The nurses may give you elastic stockings (TED stockings) to wear during and after the operation to help prevent blood clots.
-You may have to have the hair on your chest shaved off before your operation.

 After your operation